dongzgh/dongzgh.github.io/_posts/2021-01-25-bible-study-alpha-program.md

 * Lamb of God, God is revealed himself in lamb (flesh and blood).
 This is sacrifice.
 * Who offers himself as sacrifice, is called priest.

+### 2 Isaac's Sacrifice by Abraham

+* It is probably not true
+* Isaac knows it in advance
+* It did not happen eventually

+### 3 Lamb of God

+* Unblemished male lamb one year old (goat or sheep)
+* Sacrifice the lamb by the father of the household
+* Spread the blood on the door posts
+* Eat the flesh of the lamb with unleavened bread
+* Keep the Passover as a memorial day forever